What is heart failure?

 Ventricular assist device (VAD)

 Some children need more than medicines to help the heart pump.
 For some of these children, a VAD can help.
-A VAD is a mechanical pump that a surgeon implants inside or outside your child’s chest.
-The surgeon connects the pump to your child’s heart during open-heart surgery.
+A ventricular assist device is a mechanical pump that a surgeon places inside or outside your child’s chest.
+Doctors connect the pump to your child’s heart during open-heart surgery or a procedure.
 Because Seattle Children’s offers many types of VADs, including newer options not available at every hospital, we can choose the device that’s best for your child.

 Most children who receive a VAD will be listed for a heart transplant.